foo123/HtmlWidget/README.md

 # HtmlWidget

-Html Widgets used as plugins and/or standalone, for Javascript, PHP and Python
+Html Widgets, made as simple as possible, for Javascript, PHP and Python (Browser and Server, Desktop and Mobile)

-**Version: 2.1.1**
+**Version: 2.2.0**

 ![HtmlWidget](/htmlwidget.jpg)